monikakonde/monikakonde/README.md

 ## 📲 Contact
 *Email:* *[monikakonde41@gmail.com]*

-## 🎯 Goals
-As I continue my journey in AI and machine learning, I aim to create innovative solutions by blending creativity, logic, and technology.
 I look forward to collaborating with passionate developers and exploring opportunities in the tech industry to make a meaningful impact.

 Let's connect and build something awesome together.